MissouriMRR/IARC-2020/vision/boat/README.md

 ```bash
     pip install pytesseract
 ```
-* Inclue the tesseract in your path
+* Include the tesseract in your path

 ### Using Mac and Homebrew

-1. Downlaod tesseract
+1. Download tesseract

 ```bash
    brew install tesseract